eddie-thomas/team-lead-github-metrics/README.md

 ---

-## Step 2 — Create your `github.env` file
+## Step 2 — Create your `./github.env` file

-After the PAT is approved, create a file named `github.env` in the project directory.
+After the PAT is approved, create a file named `github.env` in the root project directory.

 **Example content:**